 There are many ways to either filter/re-use or dispose of greywater from your tiny house.
 Here’s a run-down of what we think are some of the better options.

-Also please note that greywater should not be stored for more then 24 hours
+Also please note that greywater should not be stored for more then 24 hours (gross things will start to grow in it — so use it on the landscape right away and do not store long-term).

 If you are able to drain your greywater into a traditional sewer or septic system, then great.
 You might as well use it and save yourself the hassle of a separate system.
 Just make sure your septic system is able to handle the increased input, if already heavily used by another dwelling on the property.